 Step back in time

-Stump Cross Caverns is a truly unique place to visit.
-Explore the beauty of our natural show cave.
+Explore the natural wonders of this delightful Yorkshire Dales show cave via lit pathways.
 An ideal activity whatever the weather, Stump Cross Caverns is all under cover with designated walkways for you to follow.

 A world of wonder

 Discovered in 1860 by lead miners, Stump Cross Caverns has a rich history going back hundreds of millions of years.
 New passageways have been opened up over the years, with remains of prehistoric creatures such as wolverine and reindeer found in the caves.